Stay Informed and Engaged in Uncertain Times

 Belger Arts Center is launching a regular series of flash sales that will give you the ability to purchase artists’ work at a special price and help keep fuel in the creative engines.
 Please check “The Shop” portion of their website soon for upcoming flash sale events!

 Click here to download the Kemper Museum coloring book page FOR FREE, and get inspired.
-And then click here to purchase the Kansas City Coloring Book to support a good cause and keep your creativity going.

 The ART CARE PACKAGE is designed to support local visual artists in these difficult times.
 Cerbera Gallery has partnered with emerging, mid-career and established artists to carefully curate a subscription-based care package containing four small artworks that will be shipped (or hand-delivered) to the patron (YOU!).
 The first subscription includes artwork from Laura Nugent, Angie Jennings, Melanie Sherman, and Katherine Bello.
 After paying participating artists, Cerbera Gallery will DONATE ALL PROCEEDS (minus shipping costs) of its share to the KANSAS CITY ARTISTS COALITION.
 Subscribe NOW for an ART CARE PACKAGE.